-- 4.5.2 Council has recently adopted the SpacetoCo automated room booking system for the Salisbury Community Hub, Bridgestone Athletics Centre, Para Hills Community Hub, Burton Community Hub and Twelve25 Youth Centre.
-This software will allow for a more streamlined and accessible room booking system and it is expected that it will increase activation levels across all sites. - 4.5.3 Work Health & Safety (WH&S) requirements have now been identified and representatives from the WHS Team are working with the relevant project teams to ensure that all standard operating procedures are documented and risk management strategies are in place.
+- 4.5.1 Fees and charges relating to programs and hire have been prepared ready for Council decision by the General Manager Community Development and are included as Attachment 4. - 4.5.2 Council has recently adopted the SpacetoCo automated room booking system for the Salisbury Community Hub (SCH), Bridgestone Athletics Centre, Para Hills Community Hub, BCH and Twelve25 Youth Centre. - 4.5.3 This software will allow for a more streamlined and accessible room booking system and it is expected it will increase activation levels across all sites. - 4.5.4 Due to some current technical issues, this system may not be operational at the BCH by July 2022.
+Community Development staff will assist with room hire bookings until such time that it is functioning. - 4.5.5 Work Health & Safety (WH&S) requirements have now been identified and representatives from the WHS Team are working with the relevant project teams to ensure that all standard operating procedures are documented and risk management strategies are in place.